Magmyte/CMPM120-project3/readme.md

 ## Level Details
 - PH text.
 - Charles's level features pushable blocks.
 These blocks can only be pushed while the player is big.
 Try to use these blocks to get the bonus objective (the gem)!
+- Abby's level involves a kind of brick breaking mechanic that is only possible while the player is big.
+They need to be destroyed to get the key to finish the level, and to get some bonus points (coins + diamond).
+You can also get a score based on how many points you get.

 ## Bonus Elements
 - Alternate player movement: the player character can dash while big.